WinVector/pyvtreat/README.md

 have missing values) that the user later wants to use to predict "y".
-In practice such an input `DataFrame` may not be immediately suitable for machine learning procedures that often expect only numeric explanatory variables, and may not tolerate missing value.
+In practice such an input `DataFrame` may not be immediately suitable for machine learning procedures that often expect only numeric explanatory variables, and may not tolerate missing values.

 To solve this, `vtreat` builds a transformed `DataFrame` where all explanatory variable columns have been transformed into a number of